 Cruisers can see the largest non-polar ice field in the world at Glacier Bay and Wrangell-St. Elias national parks.
 Both parks are also protected as UNESCO World Heritage Sites.

 Since the cruise ships don’t actually don’t dock in Glacier Bay, the Park Rangers climb onboard and spend the day on the cruise ship.
 Sail along the arms and inlets while see calving glaciers and marine animals.

 The park rangers present activities for cruisers and help kids earn their Glacier Bay Junior Ranger badge.
 Don’t forget to ask for the Glacier Bay National Park passport stamp.
 Free

 Where to Earn a Junior Ranger Badge in Sitka

 While at port in Sitka stop by the Sitka National Historical Park to learn about Sitka’s Russian heritage.
 Then see the short interpretive film at the visitor center.
 And then visit the separate building, Russian Bishop’s House, for more Russian history.

+The Sitka National Historical Park visitor center is located at 106 Metlakatla Street.
+The Russia Bishop’s House is located at 501 Lincoln St. and both locations are walkable from the cruise ship tender dock.
 Free admission for everyone at both locations.
-Open from 8 a.m. to 5 p.m. daily during the summer.
-The Sitka National Historical Par’s visitor center is located at 106 Metlakatla Street.
-And the Russia Bishop’s House is located at 501 Lincoln St. and both locations are walkable from the cruise ship tender dock.
+Open from 9 a.m. to 4 p.m. daily during the summer.

-If your cruise itinerary includes visiting Hubbard Glacier, it’s actually part of Wrangell-St. Elias National Park.
-And it’s the largest national park in the National Park Service system.
+If your cruise itinerary includes cruising to Hubbard Glacier, it’s actually part of Wrangell-St. Elias National Park.
+It’s the largest national park in the National Park Service system.